-SOC 3027 Sociology of the Environment
+Sociology of the Environment I & II

-This course examines the relationship between society and the biophysical environment.
-It draws on constructivist, realist, marxist and eco-feminist approaches; analyses the theory of 'risk society'; examines the consequences of economic globalisation for the ecosystem; discusses the development of environmental movements; and explores the role of the media in placing environmental issues on the public agenda.
+Sociology of the Environment I examines the relationship between society and the biophysical environment.
+It draws on constructivist, realist, Marxist and eco-feminist approaches; analyses the theory of 'risk society'; examines the consequences of economic globalisation for the ecosystem; discusses the development of environmental movements; and explores the role of the media in placing environmental issues on the public agenda.